 The Elk Hair Caddis

-Caddis flies, or sedge flies as they are more commonly called in the U. K., form an extremely important food source; to trout.
+Caddis flies, or sedge flies as they are more commonly called in the U. K., form a significant food source for trout.
 Of the Trichoptera order of insects, they are similar to mayflies in that they are true aquatic insects.
-However, unlike New Zealand mayflies, caddis flies are abundant in lakes and still waters as well as streams and rivers; consequently their distribution is far more widespread.
-Furthermore the caddis is generally more tolerant of water impurities and temperature variations than the more delicate mayfly.
+However, unlike New Zealand mayflies, caddis flies are abundant in lakes and still waters as well as streams and rivers; consequently, their distribution is far more widespread.
+Furthermore, the caddis is generally more tolerant of water impurities and temperature variations than the more delicate mayfly.

 Trout feed on caddis flies at all stages of their life cycle from the larva to the pupa and finally to the adult, first as it emerges from the pupal shuck and secondly when the female returns to lay its eggs.
 Although March is an excellent month for caddis flies they are by no means confined to it.
 Indeed some form of caddis activity can invariably be found all year round.
 Summer months are, however, when they are at their most active.

 Occasionally caddis hatches can be witnessed early morning and during the daytime but more commonly the bulk of activity is from dusk and even well into the night.

 Here in Central Otago, the Upper Clutha River is renowned for its often spectacular hatches of caddis flies and night fishing is both popular and successful.

 Caddis pupae commonly ascend to the surface quite rapidly where the eclosion (hatching) is often brief and explosive.
 The newly hatched adult sometimes rests on the surface while it dries its wings but more frequently it will beat them vigorously while it skitters across the surface to the shore or bank side vegetation.
 Consequently, a trout’s rise to caddis adults is often splashy and violent.